MA in Communication

 Our faculty members are writers, authors, editors, publishers, strategists, analysts, and social scientists with decades of practical experience to share with you.

-Specialize Your Studies: Six Concentrations
+Specialize Your Studies: Six Areas of Concentration

-Concentrate in public and media relations, applied research, political communication, health communication, digital communication, or corporate and nonprofit communication.
+Personalize your curriculum with an official Area of Concentration in public and media relations, applied research, political communication, health communication, digital communication, or corporate and nonprofit communication.

 Choose From a Wide Range of Electives